en-archx/archx/README.md

 You kinda get here that it has a single direction, events-to-state.
 A little similar to `Flux` by facebook, if you heard of it.

 `actionToResult()` is a method returning an `ObservableTransformmer`, this is the part where the actual logic is executed.
 Data emitted from `eventRelay` is converted into `action` then this yields `results`.
-For example, consider a page with a list of dogs, here's the data flow from event to action; _dogs-list-bottom-reached-event_ -> _load-dogs-action_ -> _dogs-loaded-result_.
+For example, consider a page with a list of dogs, here's the data flow from event to result; _dogs-list-bottom-reached-event_ -> _load-dogs-action_ -> _dogs-loaded-result_.

 `initialState` is the first state of the ui